electric-eloquence/fepper-npm/excludes/profiles/main/source/_patterns/04-pages/01-project-leads.md

 The Code Viewer also gives JavaScript Developers the ability to inspect state.
-If application state is managed through Requerio, upon opening the Requerio pane of the Code Viewer, Developers can hover over the state tree and hightlight the corresponding element.
+If application state is managed through Requerio, upon opening the Requerio pane of the Code Viewer, Developers can hover over the state tree and highlight the corresponding element.
 The state tree will display changes to state in real time.
 This demo site also gives examples of server-side Node.js testing, which are state-driven.